 One of the biggest differences between a factor rate vs. an interest rate is the way your payments are calculated and applied.

 With most loans, when the lender charges interest you can repay early and save money.
 This isn’t the case with factor rates.
 A factor rate is calculated only once, at the beginning of the lending period.
 You’re responsible for the total amount financed and fees calculated by your factor rate no matter what.
 Paying off your funding early won’t lower your total repayment.

 In contrast, for interest rate loans, the interest amount applied to your balance adjusts throughout the life of a loan.
 Interest amounts can change based on the payment schedule and the frequency (or lateness) of the payments.
 For instance, if you pay off your interest rate loan early, you’ll save in interest over the life of the loan.

 Keep in mind, an interest rate isn’t the same as an annual percentage rate (APR).
 Interest rate refers to the cost of borrowing your loan’s principal.
 Your installment payment is based on your interest rate.

 An APR, on the other hand, affects your total loan repayment and takes your interest rate into account as well as other lender costs, such as origination fees.
 Your APR will tell you the total annual cost for taking out a business loan.

-Factor rate financing doesn’t typically extend to a year, so calculating an annual fee isn’t really a way to compare apples to apples.
-That being said, if you’d like to see what your factor rate would equate to in terms of annual interest, here are the steps you’ll need to take.
+Factor rate financing doesn’t typically extend to a year, so calculating an annual fee isn’t comparing apples to apples.
+However, if you’d like to see what your factor rate would equate to in terms of annual interest, here are the steps you’ll need to take.